AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-event-forwarding.md

 1. Go to [Webhook.site](https://webhook.site)

-1. Find **Your unique URL**, you will use this as the URL request in your event-forwarding rule
+1. Find **Your unique URL**, you use this as the URL request in your event-forwarding rule

 1. Select **[!UICONTROL Copy to clipboard]**